adael/cakephp_smartjoin/readme.md

 * The behavior uses virtualFields of associated models (but I think need more tests for ensure this feature)
 * The behavior collects join configuration from association config (defined in $belongsTo and $hasMany), but you can easily redefine in the call.
-* I don't need to include fields that I don't need.
+* You don't need to include fields that you don't need.
 In containable you can't select fields or you must to include foreignKeys of related models (afaik)

 # Usage